usmansher/react-arborist/modules/docs/content/terms.md

 ```

-You can convert the _source data_ into _node objects_ yourself, or you can use a helper function provided by react-arborist called `createTreeManager(sourceData, options)`.
+You can convert the _source data_ into _node objects_ yourself, or you can use a helper function provided by react-arborist-simple called `createTreeManager(sourceData, options)`.
 It will return a _TreeManager_ instance.
 The _tree manager_ will have a property called "nodes" which will return an array of objects that conform to the _node object_ interface.
 However, they will be instances of the _SourceDataProxy_ class.
 These objects have all the properties required of _node objects_ along with methods to mutate the _source data_ it contains.
 The _TreeManager_ also has methods for mutating the _source data_ in response to change events.

 ### Internals